EX Dr. Gilles collection, Germany, acquired prior to

 Metropolitan Museum of Art, New York, Acc.
 No.

 62.70.8.
-Some

-area of rim restoration.
+restored area of rim restoration.

-Remarkably well-balanced on
+Remarkably

-delicately rendered, albeit quite heavy example!
+free-standing.
+A delicately rendered, albeit quite

+heavy example!
 Ref# V1616

 $375